lizagne/ftbll-tm-rndmsr/README.md

 2. It should have a button that has 'Generate Team' or 'Pick your team' on it, which when pressed will places the 10 names into 5 a side teams.

+## Additional Notes on Saturday 23rd after, 1st Draft of Wireframe (see pdf attached) initial set up and first changes:
+1. have set up SASS on my project
+2. Also have set up a background and the logo and favicon - this has allowed me to help with the formatting
+3. Adding an input and thinking about the best way the user interface could work.
+4. Will now do some more research into other apps to get some more ideas.

 ## Styling
 There could be a background of a birds-eye view of a football pitch - so green grass with white stripes...can this be done with CSS?
 Ideas: https://codepen.io/eyecandy91/pen/dXLjNG  https://codepen.io/oloman/pen/ynJcl  https://codepen.io/paulnoble/pen/PwOxOY.
 With CSS I can easily do stripes like this: https://thumb1.shutterstock.com/display_pic_with_logo/3910382/568052803/stock-vector-football-pitch-icon-on-white-background-football-pitch-sign-symbol-568052803.jpg.